gilcn/BEPs/BEP12.md

   Flags                uint64      `json:”flags”`
 }
 ```
 Each address represents an account.
 The account structure is shown as above.
-We will add a new field named “flags” into “Account”.
+We will add a new field named “Flags” into “Account”.
 Its data type is 64bit unsigned int.
 Each bit will represent a script, which means an account can specify at most 64 scripts.
 The flags of all existing accounts are zero.
 Users can send transactions to update their account flags.

 ### New Transaction: SetAccountFlags
 Parameters for Updating Account Flags